AlexanderHauf/trajectory_visualization/README.md

 Another example launch file used for tracking drone both from its estimator and external Mocap can be found at [/launch/uav_tracking.launch](/launch/uav_tracking.launch) but requires a Mocap specific package.

 ## Launch files
-- **odom_example.launch**: Example of implementation of tracking a robot odometry pose.
+- **odom_example.launch.py**: Example of implementation of tracking a robot odometry pose.

-- **uav_tracking.launch**: Example of implementation of tracking a UAV to compare the position estimation with a motion capture system.
+- **uav_tracking.launch.py**: Example of implementation of tracking a UAV to compare the position estimation with a motion capture system.

 ## Nodes
 ### trajectory_visualization.py